Frequently Asked Questions

 As the PPE is a visa it is issued by the UKVI, not sponsors such as us

-The attractions of a PPE are that it costs less than half the cost of a Tier 5 visa, requires much less supporting documentation and is completely devoid of any checks and balances after the PPE is issued.
+The attractions of a PPE are that it costs less than half the cost of a Creative visa, requires much less supporting documentation and is completely devoid of any checks and balances after the PPE is issued.

 This might sound attractive but the caveat is that for non-visa nationals it will work out more expensive than a CoS (for groups certainly), does not have the guarantee of upfront legal entry to the UK provided by the CoS or the faster turnaround of CoS (PPE is 15 business days turnaround whereas sponsors will usually turnaround a CoS in 24 hours if sufficient information is provided by applicant).